 Food markets are a major Sicilian attraction.
 Ballaro Market is one of three major ones in town.
 It is worth a visit to experience a part of Sicilian daily life and to see some very strange looking vegetables.

 A southern Italy road trip is a great opportunity to experience a great and ancient culture that has endured for thousands of years.
-If you are looking for accommodation in Palermo or anywhere in Italy, check here.

 What part of this southern Italy road trip is YOUR favorite?